 - Toss cooked pasta with pesto; heat gently to combine.

-Advice: Delicious served warm or cold as a pasta salad.
+Advice: Tastes great warm or cold, like a pasta salad.

 Spinach Smoothies and Juices